Hello Haskell

 in C.hCenter $ avail $ teatender

 to have the given teatender appear in green in the list of teatenders when he is available.
-Just adding that teatender to the time slot's available teatenders somewhere else in the code makes everything magically renders the way I intend it to, without having to implement and bind callbacks functions and such.
+Just adding that teatender to the time slot's available teatenders somewhere else in the code makes everything magically renders the way I intend it to, without having to implement and bind callback functions and such.
 Plus, the code reads pretty naturally if you use the right idioms and variable names (which I for sure haven't).
 That's just one way Haskell amazes me right now, hopefully there are more down the line.

 As I'm looking into having some web functionality for my program, it looks like I can't look past Monads any longer if I want to use Chris Done's Lucid HTML library.
 So this where the next challenges of my that journey lie.
 And so far, it's been already very interesting and indeed mind-bending.
 Exciting stuff ahead!